 Carl Lindquist: Executive Director

-Lindquist provides creative leadership and promotes effective, community-based solutions to address emerging Great Lakes issues.
-Under his tenure the SWP has grown to serve three Great Lakes (Superior, Michigan, Huron), over 25 communities, 15 counties and 5 Native American tribes.
-Lindquist’s 25 year career includes management positions at the state, federal, and non-profit level.
-He brings practical field experience which includes supervising state conservation projects (Wisconsin, Vermont) and working with the National Park Service (Mt.
+Carl Lindquist is the Executive Director of the Superior Watershed Partnership (SWP) an award winning Great Lakes non-profit organization that serves communities in the Upper Peninsula of Michigan.
+The SWP service area includes portions of the Lake Superior, Lake Michigan and Lake Huron watersheds.
+Lindquist’s 25 year career includes practical field experience supervising large scale environmental restoration projects (Wisconsin, Vermont, Michigan) and working with the National Park Service (Mt.
 Rainier, Isle Royale).
 Lindquist has served on numerous regional, state, and international advisory bodies including two terms as the US Chair of the Lake Superior Binational Forum (US and Canada).
-Lindquist is also a piano composer and has performed with the Boreal Chamber Symphony at the Concert for Lake Superior.
-He holds a degree in Environmental Management from the University of Wisconsin and is completing a Masters program in Public Administration at Northern Michigan University.
+He holds a degree in Environmental Management from the University of Wisconsin.

 Geraldine Grant: Senior Planner